Mutual Information Preserving Neural Network Pruning: MIPP

 \subsubsection{Transfer Entropy Redundancy Criterion with MI Ordering}

-Before describing the practical method, we now provide a summary of TERC and its application to pruning, through the incorporation of an additional step for MI-based ordering.
+Before describing the method, we now provide a summary of TERC and its application to pruning, through the incorporation of an additional step for MI-based ordering.

-\textbf{TERC.} As stated in Section \ref{sec:ps}, we aim to preserve the MI between the layers in our network.
+\textbf{Node Pruning using TERC.} MIPP uses the transfer entropy redundancy criterion (TERC) \citep{westphal24} to dynamically prune nodes whose activations do not transfer entropy to the downstream layer.
+As discussed in Section \ref{sec:ps}, we aim to preserve MI between the layers in our network.
 The problem of MI preservation is one well-studied in the feature selection community \citep{battiti94,peng05,gao16}.
-Thus, we are able to deploy an out-of-the-box solution.
-In particular we use TERC, as not only does it preserve the MI with the target, but its temporal complexity is also linear in time with respect to the number of features \citep{westphal24}, a key property when working in highly dimensional feature spaces.
-In our case, rather than selecting features to describe a target, we are selecting nodes that best describe the following layer.
+We chose TERC, as not only does it preserve MI with the target via a bijective function, but its temporal complexity is also linear in time with respect to the number of features \citep{westphal24}, a key property when working in highly dimensional feature spaces.
+In our case, rather than selecting features to describe a target, we are selecting nodes that transfer entropy to the following layer.
 Within this context, TERC can be summarized as follows: to begin, all nodes in the layer are assumed to be useful (and added to the non-pruned set).
-We then sequentially evaluate whether the reduction in uncertainty of the subsequent layer's activations is greater when a specific node is included in the un-pruned set rather than excluded.
-More formally, for a node, $X^i_l$, to remain in the set of un-pruned nodes, it must satisfy the following condition: $I(\mathcal{X}_l ; \mathcal{X}_{l+1}) - I(\mathcal{X}_l \backslash X^i_l ; \mathcal{X}_{l+1})>0$.
-Otherwise, it is pruned.
+We then sequentially evaluate whether the reduction in uncertainty of the subsequent layer's activations is greater when a specific node is included in the unpruned set rather than excluded.
+More formally, for a node $X^i_l$ to be added the set of pruned nodes, it must satisfy the following condition $I(\mathcal{X}_{l-1} ; \mathcal{X}_{l}) = I(\mathcal{X}_{l-1} \backslash X^i_l ; \mathcal{X}_{l})$.
+Otherwise, it is maintained in the network structure.
 This process is sequentially repeated for all nodes in the layer.
-As shown in \cite{westphal24}, this simple technique will preserve the MI between layers.
+As shown in \citet{westphal24}, this simple technique will preserve MI between layers.

-\textbf{MI Ordering.} Before applying TERC, we sort the nodes in the pruning layer in descending order of MI with the target.
-For further clarification, please see Algorithm \ref{alg:algorithm} in Appendix \ref{app:alg}.
-This adjustment ensures that we check last whether the more informative nodes transfer entropy to the activations of subsequent layers.
-This makes it less likely that they will be erroneously removed during the early stages of TERC when their information can be represented on aggregate by the large number of nodes still remaining in the un-pruned set.
+\textbf{MI Ordering.} Before applying TERC, we sort the nodes in the pruning layer in descending order of MI with the target (see Algorithm \ref{alg:algorithm} in Appendix \ref{app:alg}).
+This step is motivated by Theorem 3 in \citet{westphal24}.
+In particular, they prove that TERC alone selects unnecessary variables if there exists perfectly redundant variable subsets of different cardinalities.
+Ordering addresses this problem.